 The AMT is connected to, but separate from, the regular federal income tax system.
 The difference is that the AMT taxes certain types of income that are tax-free under the regular income tax system.
 Also, the AMT disallows some regular tax breaks.

 The maximum AMT rate is 28%, versus the 37% maximum regular tax rate.
-For the 2018 tax year, the maximum 28% AMT rate kicks in when AMT income exceeds $95,750 for individuals and $191,500 for married joint-filing couples.
+For the 2020 tax year, the maximum 28% AMT rate kicks in when AMT income exceeds $98,950 for individuals and $197,900 for married joint-filing couples (for 2019 these figures were $97,400 and $194,800 respectively).
 If your AMT bill for the year exceeds your regular tax bill, you'll owe the higher AMT amount.

 Your exemption is reduced by 25% of the excess of AMT income over the applicable phase-out threshold.
-But thanks to the TCJA's much-higher thresholds for 2018 to 2025, only those with very high incomes will be affected by the phase-out rule.
+But thanks to the TCJA's much-higher thresholds through 2025, only those with very high incomes will be affected by the phase-out rule.
 Middle-income taxpayers will benefit from full exemptions.

 Recognize Risk Factors

 Large itemized deductions for state and local taxes.
 Itemized deductions for state and local income and property taxes are disallowed under AMT rules.
-For 2018-2025, the TCJA limits regular-tax itemized deductions for state and local income and property taxes to a combined total of only $10,000, or $5,000 if you use married filing separate status.
-Because large itemized deductions for these taxes are no longer possible for 2018 through 2025, this risk factor is greatly reduced for now.
+Through 2025, the TCJA limits regular-tax itemized deductions for state and local income and property taxes to a combined total of only $10,000, or $5,000 if you use married filing separate status.
+Because large itemized deductions for these taxes are no longer possible through 2025, this risk factor is greatly reduced for now.

 Several dependents.
 Previously, there was some risk to taxpayers who claimed several personal and dependent exemption deductions.
 These deductions are disallowed under AMT rules.
-But the TCJA eliminates personal and dependent exemption deductions for 2018-2025, eliminating this risk factor for those years.
+But the TCJA eliminates personal and dependent exemption deductions for through 2025, eliminating this risk factor for those years.